lilliputten/action-excel-vlookup-emulator/README.md

 # Excel VLOOKUP (ВПР) Function Trainer Application

-The applicaiton is implemented via React, Vite, TS, and Tailwind, and deployed to Vercel.
-Developed for [Action Academy](https://academy.action-mcfr.ru/).
+[The VLOOKUP trainer applicaiton](https://action-excel-vlookup-emulator.vercel.app/?en) is implemented via React, Vite, TS, and Tailwind, and deployed to Vercel.
+Developed for Russian company [Action Academy](https://academy.action-mcfr.ru/) (it supports both English and Russian localizations).

 The goal is to help to understand a Vertical Lookup or VLOOKUP ("вертикальный просмотр", ВПР, in Russian) function in Miscrosoft Excel.

 ![Application banner](public/opengraph-image.jpg "Application banner")

+The application is a step-by-step simulator for practicing actions for comparing and searching for missing values in different columns of Excel tables.

 ## Build info (auto-generated)